omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 We need the INI file only if we are creating a simulation.
 If the current type is not 'simulation', an empty file will be generated and it will not be copied to the destination folder.

+=== Wizard Types

+The wizard will set the `wizardType` template variable when it executes, so template code can check under which wizard type it runs (using `<#if>..</#if>`), and act accordingly.
+This feature allows one to create templates that can be used for multiple wizard types.

 There are several types of wizards you can create.
 Each one has a different
 goal:

-===== New Project Wizards
+==== New Project Wizards

+  wizardType = project

 Project wizards can create -- as their name suggest -- new projects.
 All necessary files required by the new project can be included in the template.
 It is possible to adjust project properties to customize the new project.
 You can enable C++ code support, set source and NED folders.
 The files in the template folder will be directly copied to the new project folder.
+See the appendix for the variable names that are supported in project wizards.

-===== New Simulation Wizards
+==== New Simulation Wizards

-A new simulation is basically a network definition plus an INI file describing the initial configurations and parameter values.
-These files are typically created in a separate directory that is selected in the wizard as the 'simulation folder'.
+  wizardType = simulation

+A new simulation is basically a new folder containing all files required to create a simulation.
+Usually contains NED files and an INI file, but may contain also CC, H and MSG files if the new simulation requires also additional behavior.
+For new simulations the user selects a parent folder and a simulation name.
+The `targetFolder`, `targetMainFile`, `simulationName` and `simualtionFolderName` variables are based on this selection.

+Other variables that are useful for these templates are:

+ * `namespaceName` can be used to refer to the current C++ namespace in CC, H files.
+ * `nedPackageName` can be used to refer to the current NED package (based on the current folder of the file)

-===== New INI,MSG or NED File Wizards
+==== New INI,MSG or NED File Wizards

+  wizardType = simplemodule, compoundmodule, network, nedfile,
+               inifile or msgfile

+For these wizards the user selects a folder and a file name where the generated file should be placed.
+The selected file name can be accessed as
+\${targetFileName} and the target folder as \${targetFolder}. \${targetTypeName} is also defined which is a sanitized and capitalized version of the `tagetFileName` variable.
+It can be used as a NED or C++ type inside the templates.
 New ...
-File Wizards generate only a single file.
-The filename can be accessed in the
+File Wizards usually generate only a single file, but multiple files can be generated too if necessary (e.g. simple modules would generate NED, CC and H files).
-\${targetFileName} and the target folder as \${targetFolder}.
+There are additional helper variables like:

+ * `nedPackageName` for INI and NED files is defining the current NED package which is calculated automatically based on the selected targetFolder
+ * `msgTypeName` is a sanitized type name that can be used in MSG files only
+ * `namespaceName` is the current C++ namespace for NED and MSG file wizards
+    (those that usually generate code).
+It is calculated automatically from the targetFolder and from the information provided with the `@namespace` property in the existing NED files.

+==== Import wizards

+  wizardType = import

+Import wizards work similarly to other wizards with the only difference, that the input for them is coming from external file rather than from the user directly (i.e. custom wizard pages ask for a file or folder to be imported).
+If you specify the `import` type for any wizard, it will be added to the File | Import wizard dialog.

-===== Export / Import Wizards
+==== Export / Import Wizards

-Export and import wizards work similarly like the other wizards, but the input and output files must be specified on custom wizard pages.
+  wizardType = export

+Export wizards appear in the File | Export dialog and their custom pages usually ask for an input (e.g NED file or type, a folder etc.) and possibly some other options, controlling the export algorithm (formatting, output file name etc).
+Exports are different than the rest of the templates, because their template files are not allowed to generate output.
+You must explicitly create and write files using the `FileUtils` helper class.
+The results of the export are not necessarily created in a project, they can be written anywhere on the filesystem.

+WARNING: If a the template file attempt to output some content, an error will be generated by the wizard.
+You should generate files only using the methods of the FileUtils class.

 === Configuration Keys